grommet/hpe-design-system-starter/README.md

 This says, "If the screen size is not small, render the entire Nav.
 Otherwise, if the screen size is small, just render the Menu."

 ### Menu

-We are using `Menu` in order to have a drop that will contain the `Button` routes when in mobile view.
+In our small size we are using a `Menu`. `Menu` contains a list of actions.
+In our application our list of actions will be the different routes.
+When a user clicks on the `Menu` in our case the different routes will open in a drop down and then the user can navigate to other pages.
+There are a few guidelines that we recommend when using [Menu](https://design-system.hpe.design/components/menu#guidance).
+In our example we are using a few `Menu` props.

+ 1. The `label` prop is what the user sees before they open the dropdown.
+ 2. Above we have a list of `items` now these items represent the different links so we are passing in `items={items}`

 ### HPE Logo

 Lucky for us we dont need to do anything special in order to have our Hpe logo at the left side of our `Header` all we do is `import { Hpe } from 'grommet-icons';` Then you can place `<Hpe color="brand" >` in our code.

 ## Best Practices
-You may think we can just go head and stick this code above our `Hello World`.
+You may think we can just go ahead and stick this code above our `Hello World`.
 We can and it would work just fine however we want our code to be organized and clean.
 Lets start by creating a folder in our `src` folder.
 This folder will be called `components` Within the `components` folder we can create a file that we can name `header.js`.
 In here we will copy and paste the code from the [Design-System](https://design-system.hpe.design/components/header#header-with-navigation-buttons).

 ## Naming convention